Your Right To Know

 A paper copy of this information is also available from Public Safety upon request.

 The official university authority for reporting criminal incidents or obtaining information concerning crime prevention and campus safety and security is the Office of Public Safety 607-871-2108, Night Watchman 607-871-2157.
 The number to call for incidents off-campus or for police or ambulance assistance is 911 or 607-587-8877.
 The Department of Public Safety reports to the Vice President for Student Affairs.
-This information fulfills the requirement for information concerning the availability of crime statistics and
+This information fulfills the requirement for information concerning the availability of crime statistics and security/law enforcement policies and procedures on campus.
+Copies of the federal law, as well as the university publications that meet the requirements of these laws, are available upon request.

 You may also review our campus crime statistics at the U.S. Department of Education’s Office of Postsecondary Education Campus Security Statistics website.